-- that instructions were fully understood perhaps by asking a child to repeat them back - that children were given time to discuss the task before starting talk can clarify and reinforce understanding of an activity - that the learning environment supports individual differences eg the pupil who is a kinaesthetic learner or who has motor difficulties is not expected to sit cross legged on the carpet where he has no room to move without bumping others
+- that instructions were understood perhaps by asking the child to repeat them - that children were given time to discuss an activity before starting as talk can clarify and reinforce understanding of the activity - that the environment is conducive to the teacher expectations, e. g. the child who is a kinaesthetic learner is not expected to sit completely still during a listening activity